 Or, at least this is the story Christians tell themselves.

-There are several issue here, but let’s focus first on the big one: how do we know how the apostles died?
+There are several issues here, but let’s focus first on the big one: how do we know how the apostles died?
 Since their dying as martyrs is key to this apologetic, you’d think that this was well established in history.
 But sometimes Christian historical claims have a very weak pedigree.

 Our one-stop shopping source for this question is historian Hippolytus of Rome (170–235) in his “On the Twelve Apostles.”
 At best, this is an early third century work written close to 150 years after the facts it claims to document.
 At worst, it was written even later by an unknown author (called “Pseudo-Hippolytus” by historians) and inadvertently or deliberately compiled with the writings of Hippolytus.